matanmarkind/active_standby/README.md

 This library is named after the 2 (identical) tables that are held internally:
 - Active - this is the table that all Readers view.
 This table will never be write locked, so readers never face contention.
-- Standby - this is the table the the Writer mutates.
+- Standby - this is the table that the Writer mutates.
 A writer should face minimal contention retrieving this table since Readers move to the Active table whenever calling `.read()`, so the only contention is long lived ReadGuards.